init0x1/prisma-with-express/notes.md

 - we can push schema to database using ` npx prisma db push`  Or we can create a migration using `npx prisma migrate dev` and then push it to database using `npx prisma migrate deploy`

+### creating prisma client
+- we need to create prisma client to work with database